szczja/gmidiff/README.md

 # Gemini diff script - gmidiff.sh

 Bash script able to get content of valid Gemini protocol address, compute a hash of content and compare it with a earlier saved hash.
 Script can store multiple addresses.
-Script sends mail with a new content to $USER@localhost.
+During add and update commands script compares hashes of the content.
+If configure command has been done, and e-mail address has been set, and content changed, script will sent diff via e-mail, in other case script will print diff on standard output.

 ## Configuration files